MIT-STARLab/CLICK-A-RPi/pat/README.md

-README for Pointing, Acquisition, and Tracking (PAT) Software
+## README for Pointing, Acquisition, and Tracking (PAT) Software
 Authors: Ondrej Cierny & Peter Grenfell

+## Basic Overview
-Basic Overview: The PAT software performs fine pointing control for the CLICK A payload's transmission laser.
+The PAT software performs fine pointing control for the CLICK A payload's transmission laser.
 The ground station beacon beam spot is received by the camera and used for pointing feedback.
 The payload also produces an internal calibration beam that is coaxial with the transmit beam and received on the camera.
 The optical design is such that when the calibration beam spot is mirrored across the origin of the camera coordinate frame from the beacon spot, the transmit laser is coaxial with the beacon laser, which means that a laser communications link can be set up.
 The software maintains this configuration via feedback control throughout the duration of the experiment.

-Execution Logic and Telemetry
+## Execution Logic and Telemetry

 pat:
 -Executable run via shell command: ./pat